floweethehub/thehub/support/docker/hub/README.md

 Options (set as env variables);

-* FLOWEE_NETWORK `allows you to choose other networks, options are regtest, testnet and testnet4
+* FLOWEE_NETWORK `allows you to choose other networks, options are regtest, testnet and testnet4 and scalenet`

 * FLOWEE_RPC_PASSWORD `The content of the 'cookie' password file (advanced).
 Please note that this is for the old style RPC, not Flowee's APIs`